Learning Objective To explore the key responsibilities, skills, and working environment of a horticulturist.{.info} A horticulturist studies and works with plants, focusing on their growth, development, and care. They may work in gardens, greenhouses, or agricultural fields, cultivating flowers, tre

 Initial language selection is based on your web browser preferences.

-# Learning Objective Students will learn the details and specifics of a career in horticulture.{.info} # Discover a Career as a Horticulturist{.objective .objective1} **In this 360 video, students will meet horticulturist, Kate Mapes, and learn more about this career path.** A horticulturist studies and works with plants, focusing on their growth, development, and care.
+# Learning Objective To explore the key responsibilities, skills, and working environment of a horticulturist.{.info} A horticulturist studies and works with plants, focusing on their growth, development, and care.
 They may work in gardens, greenhouses, or agricultural fields, cultivating flowers, trees, vegetables, and fruits.
 Horticulturists also research plant diseases, pest control, and environmental conditions to improve plant health and yields.
 To become a horticulturist, you typically need a degree in horticulture, botany, or a related field.
 Some may also gain experience through internships or hands-on work in nurseries or farms.
 Knowledge of plant biology, environmental science, and strong problem-solving skills are important for this role.
 This job is important because horticulturists help improve food production, enhance landscapes, and contribute to environmental sustainability.
 Their work supports healthy ecosystems, promotes biodiversity, and provides the plants that are crucial for food, medicine, and the beauty of our surroundings.